How to Start a Clothing Brand // Complete Guide

 Sales Channels

 Determining the right sales channels is essential for effectively reaching your target audience.
 While your online store will likely be a primary channel, consider other avenues such as online marketplaces, boutique stores, and even department stores.
-Each channel comes with its own set of advantages and customer bases.
+Each channel comes with its own set of advantages and customer base.
 Participating in fashion shows and trade exhibitions can also be effective for networking and direct sales.
 Diversifying your sales channels can help stabilize your revenue streams and increase your brand's resilience in varying market conditions.

 Legal and Administrative Aspects